Shell pushes on with Arctic exploration as it awaits U.S. permit

 Shell has lined up the necessary equipment and vessels to deal with any mishaps, which Henry said are of a "very low probability".

-Environmental organizations fear that an oil spill would be destructive for an ecologically sensitive region and extremely hard to clean up in a remote area with rough and frigid seas.
+Environmental organisations fear that an oil spill would be destructive for an ecologically sensitive region and extremely hard to clean up in a remote area with rough and frigid seas.

 (Editing by Keith Weir)